Dermatology Research and Treatment Development

 Maria Marcano Bozo

-Medical Director, pharmacovigilance and medical science services.
-Dermatologist
+medical director, pharmacovigilance and medical science services

-Dermatologic conditions represent a leading cause of disability worldwide.
+Dermatologic conditions are a leading cause of disability worldwide.
 It’s an exciting time in dermatology product development where unmet medical needs in psoriasis, atopic dermatitis and other diseases can be addressed with novel molecules, monoclonal antibodies, Janus kinase inhibitors (JAK) and other products that work across the inflammatory pathway.